Calculating wage tax/national insurance contributions

 The amount of wage tax/national insurance contributions you must withhold is based on the bracket rate for the wage tax/national insurance contributions.

-With certain forms of wages you do not withhold wage tax/national insurance contributions from the employee's wages, as you bear the expense.
+With certain forms of wages you do not withhold wage tax/national insurance contributions from your employee's wages, as you bear the expense.
 This is what are referred to as the final levy.

 Calculation instructions: when you make use of automated payroll records

-When you make use of automated payroll records then you can use calculation instructions for the calculation of wage tax/national insurance contributions.
+If you make use of automated payroll records you can use calculation instructions for the calculation of wage tax/national insurance contributions.
 When you use a software application your supplier will have incorporated these calculation instructions in the application.
 You can download the calculation instructions (only available in Dutch).

 Tables: when you do not make use of automated payroll records

-When you do not make use of automated payroll records then you can use calculation instructions for the calculation of wage tax/national insurance contributions.
-You can check the tables for 2023, 2022, 2021, 2020, 2019 and 2018 on the webpage belastingdienst.nl/tabellen (only available in Dutch).
+If you do not make use of automated payroll records you can use calculation instructions for the calculation of wage tax/national insurance contributions.
+You can check the tables for 2025, 2024, 2023, 2022, 2021 and 2020 using the tool Loonbelastingtabellen vanaf 2020 zoeken (Find payroll tax tables from 2020 onwards, only available in Dutch).

 For the wage tax/national insurance contributions there are these tables: